Maria de los Angeles Duarte: Diplomatic conflict between Ecuador and Argentina: Ambassadors expelled after ex-minister escapes | international

 Participate

-The policy arrived at the headquarters of the Argentine Embassy, in Quito, on August 12, 2020 to avoid serving the sentence imposed, and was received by the Argentine diplomatic delegation as a guest for humanitarian reasons.
+The politician arrived at the residence of the Argentine Embassy in Quito on August 12, 2020 to avoid serving the sentence imposed on her and was received by the Argentine diplomatic delegation as a guest for humanitarian reasons.
 In December 2022, Argentina granted Duarte diplomatic asylum with which she hoped to obtain safe clearance so that the convicted corruption official could leave the country.
 But the Ecuadorian authorities rejected the request.

 The government of Alberto Fernandez ordered the expulsion of the Ecuadorean ambassador in Buenos Aires by explaining its “surprise and deep sadness” at the decision of the executive director of Guillermo Lasso, whom he accuses of “escalating” the existing dispute over the status of ministries and “taking it to the level of prejudice in bilateral relations”.
 A statement from the Ministry of Foreign Affairs confirms that the former minister left the diplomatic mission “without consulting or prior notice to any authority in the Argentine embassy” and makes clear that “there is no international standard obligating the Argentine diplomatic authorities to exercise the preventive detention of Ms. Duarte.”
 Instead, the letter states that What happened was due to the “ineffectiveness of the Ecuadorian authorities”.